5 Things Your Babysitter Secretly Wants You to Know

 3. Make sure transportation arrangements are made in advance.

 How is the babysitter getting home after the job?
-Are her parents picking her up?
-If she needs a ride home, are you able to drive her?
+Are their parents picking her up?
+If they need a ride home, are you able to drive them?
 Again, these arrangements should be made in advance.

 4. Don’t ask them to do chores.